Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/7_Image_Pyramids/README.md

 - Command Line: python Image_Pyramid.py -i dog.jpg
 ```
 #### 1. Gaussian pyramids
-Each pixel is constructed by calculating a gaussian weighted average of the neighboring pixels of a source image and scaling the image down.
+Each pixel is constructed by calculating a gaussian weighted average of the neighboring pixels of a source image then remove every even-numbered row and column to scale the image down.

 During down sampling process a M * N image becomes M/2 * N/2 image.
 So area reduces to 1/4 of original area.
 The opposite process for doing up sampling.